mrhewitt/genotick-cs/README.md

 It will be updated soon to parse the Genotick output and save the population and settings of the best and worst performing populations.

-Also will support multiple markets in standard Genotick data, as well as training for trading a base market using inter-market relationships by merging randomly selected markets into the base market dataset as additional inputs (rather than being traded as seperate markets)
+Will also support multiple markets in standard Genotick data, as well as training for trading a base market using inter-market relationships by merging randomly selected markets into the base market dataset as additional inputs (rather than being traded as seperate markets)

 Date range is currently hard-coded from 2010 to end of 2018 leaving 2019 for a walk-forward (notes to come) which suits my current purpose, will become configurable later.